 Ruben Borg (Chair) is an Alon Fellow (2008-2011) and a Senior Lecturer in English at the Hebrew University of Jerusalem.
 His articles on modernism have appeared in Journal of Modern Literature, Modern Fiction Studies, Poetics Today, Joyce Studies Annual, Partial Answers, Humanities and Narrative.
 He has also contributed chapters to collaborative volumes on Deleuze and Literature, on Deleuze and Beckett, and on Posthumanism.
-Ruben is the author of The Measureless Time of Joyce, Deleuze and Derrida (2007), and of Fantasies of Self-Mourning: Modernism, the Posthuman and the Finite (forthcoming, 2018).
-He has co-edited two books on Flann O'Brien: Flann O'Brien: Problems with Authority and Flann O’Brien: Contesting Legacies (listed in The Irish Times top 10 non-fiction books of 2014).
+Ruben is the author of The Measureless Time of Joyce, Deleuze and Derrida (2007), and of Fantasies of Self-Mourning: Modernism, the Posthuman and the Finite (2019).
+He has co-edited two books on Flann O'Brien: Flann O’Brien: Contesting Legacies (listed in The Irish Times top 10 non-fiction books of 2014), and Flann O'Brien: Problems with Authority.
 His research interests include Irish Modernism (especially James Joyce), twentieth-century philosophy (especially the work of Gilles Deleuze), and the influence of Dante on modernist writers.